schuchert/wikispaces/pages/cpptraining.ExecutingBinaryOperators.md

 * There should be one project listed, **CSlimCppExtensions**
 * Click on **Finish**
 * Select the project, right-click and select build.
-* //**Warning**//: As of this writing, there is a "missing" method in the cslim library.
+* **Warning**: As of this writing, there is a "missing" method in the cslim library.
 You'll need to make two changes to the cslim library that you've downloaded to resolve this.

 #### Updating CSlim Library
 #### <cslim_base>/include/CSlim/SlimListSerializer.h